razetime/tree-sitter-factor/README.md

 # tree-sitter-factor
 A tree-sitter grammar for the [Factor](https://factorcode.org/) programming language.

-Made to be used specifically with the [Helix editor](https://helix-editor.com/).
+Made originally for use with [Helix editor](https://helix-editor.com/).
 Factor has an [Atom package](https://github.com/factor/atom-language-factor) that does not use this grammar.